mmore21/pscan/README.md

 make clean
 </pre>

-You may also provide a parameter to perform a port scan on any IP address:
+You may also provide a parameter to perform a port scan on an IP address:

 <pre>
 ./scanner 192.168.1.1